ErichStyger/MCU-Link-MR/enclosure/README.md

-# MCU-Link
+# Enclosure

-Project for the NXP MCU-Link Debug Probe with KiCAD, as a debug drone for mobile robotics platforms.
+Enclosure files (lasercut) for the debug probe.